vivienrauch/JavaScript-Essentials-Portfolio-Project-Geography-Quiz/README.md

 ### **Future Features**

 In the future I'd like to improve this game by adding either new windows or tabs where the user can choose the continent they want to play with and provide more questions to each continent accordingly; also to add the green and red background to the corresponding options.
-To game in that scope I'd also add registration and a log out functionality.
+To a game in that scope I'd also add registration and log out functionality.
 Overall, I'd find a way to not use global variables and thus make the game more secure.

 ### **Colors**

-I went for the aesthetics of an antique environment, like an old ship where sailors are looking at the map over an old wooden table in the dark with only a couple of candles providing light.
+I went for the aesthetics of an antique environment, like an old ship where sailors are looking at the map of the world over an old wooden table in the dark with only a couple of candles providing light.
 I imagined earthy colors which represent our lands with a touch of blue which represents our seas and oceans.
 I found a picture on Pinterest that matched the vibe I was looking for and I pretty much went with its color palette.

 ![color-palette](docs/color-vibe.jpg)